-About David & Nancy Guthrie
+About David and Nancy Guthrie

+David and Nancy Guthrie have a son, Matt.
+They’ve had two children, a daughter, Hope, and a son, Gabriel, who were born with a rare genetic disorder called Zellweger Syndrome and each lived six months.
 They host weekend “Respite Retreats” for married couples to spend unhurried time with other couples who understand the devastation of losing a child, to learn from each other, encourage each other, and experience together renewed hope for the future.

 After more than 20 years with Word Music, David Guthrie launched the very first “church musical publisher just for kids,” Little Big Stuff Music.
 He works alongside Rob Howard in writing and recording kids’ musical projects that serve the church and proclaim the gospel.

 “Nancy was working at Word Publishing in Waco, Texas many years ago, right out of college.
 I got a job with the music part of that company, Word Music, and moved from Portland, Oregon to Waco, Texas.
 That was a big culture shock as you can imagine.
 Everything was different, but one of the best parts of that move was that soon as I got to work two doors down the hall was this cute little publicist, in the book publishing company called Nancy Jinks at that time.
 So we had a bit of an office romance.
 We also went to church together.
 We married a year from the day we met.
 October 18,1986.
 We stayed in Waco for two to three years and then the company moved us to Dallas where we were for five years.
 We’ve been here in Nashville for twenty years and we love it.”

 David and Nancy Guthrie Share The Birth of Matt and Hope